 The structure has been defragmented into several indoor spaces linked through the courtyards introduced within, to which the classroom openings are aligned.
 The level variation maintains the required isolation and spatial differentiation while the stone and earth used as the primary material harmonize the structure with its vicinity as well as the climate.
 The structure comprises a media library, classrooms, gallery, lecture hall, and workshop spaces all aligned to various directions according to the requirement of the opening, circulation, and function.

 Located in an elevated valley, Mitla is an archaeological site established between 450 – 700 AD and was further developing until the 17th century.
-The complex consists of a distinct classification of buildings ranging from central plazas and ceremonial centers, Palaces, Church, temple, tombs, Hall of Columns, one-story buildings, and intermediary courtyards, aligned to the cardinal directions.
+The complex consists of a distinct classification of buildings ranging from central plazas and ceremonial centers, Palaces, churches, temples, tombs, Hall of Columns, one-story buildings, and intermediary courtyards, aligned to the cardinal directions.
 All the structures in Mitla have an intricate design and mosaic over its facades by employing carving of geometric patterns and stone tiles embedding which makes them distinctive and translate the culture and social context of the period it was constructed in.

 5. Church of Santo Domingo de Guzmán and cultural center